The Association of

 SHAPE ARRUF's FUTURE

-• The Activities Committee needs a new co-chair and additional members.
+• The Activities Committee needs additional members.

 * The first Benefits and Privileges Committee, we hope you noted, succeeded in fostering changes in the library policies for retired faculty.
 Their survey is now over two years old; we need an update!